Crypdot/iot_security/README.md

 - Breadboards (3pcs) connecting Arduino’s to the sensors
 - Sensirion SFM3000-C200-sensor (2pcs)
 - Sensirion SDP372 Differential Pressure sensor
-- Micro USB power cable (2pcs, one for Raspi, one for the display)
+- Micro USB power cable (2pcs, one for Raspberry Pi, one for the display)
 - Power cable for the motor
 - Micro USB cables for arduinos
 - jumper wires for sensors
 - Enclosure for the components, our ventilator was in a hard plastic box.
-- Mouse and keyboard for using the RasPi (optional)
+- Mouse and keyboard for using the Raspberry Pi (optional)

 ## Building the ventilator
 When you have these, you can build the ventilator.

-1. Connect Raspi into the display and the GPIO extender
+1. Connect Raspberry Pi into the display and the GPIO extender
 2. Connect the motor to the ESC and the motor’s power cable.
 3. Solder breadboards into the jumper wires.
     The pinout for the arduinos is: